Stalking Injunctions in Pasco County

 If the court grants the injunction for stalking after a full hearing, then the court can order any of the following things:

 - Restraining the respondent from committing any future act of stalking;

-- Other relief necessary for the protection of a victim of stalking including directives to law enforcement agencies; or
+- Other relief necessary for the protection of a victim of stalking, including directives to law enforcement agencies; or

 - Ordering the respondent to participate in treatment, intervention, or counseling services to be paid for by the respondent.

-The injunction is a public record that shows up in even the most basic background check.
-Having an injunction will make it more difficult to find a job, continue your education or even rent an apartment.
+The injunction is a public record in even the most basic background check.
+Having an injunction will make it more difficult to find a job, continue your education, or even rent an apartment.

-If you possess a firearm or ammunition while the injunction is in effect, then you can be charged with a criminal offense under either state or federal law.
+If you possess a firearm or ammunition while the injunction is in effect, you can be charged with a criminal offense under either state or federal law.

 The Florida Legislature passed HB 1099, creating a cause of action for a civil injunction for protection against stalking.
 See Ch.
 2012-153, Laws of Fla.

-If you were served with a petition for an injunction against stalking or cyberstalking, then find an attorney who can help you fight the charges.
-Call (813) 250-0500 today
+Call 727-807-6392 today.

-This article was last updated on Friday, June 22, 2018.
+This article was last updated on Thursday, April 21, 2022.